Diamante-Smith/osticket-prereqs/README.md

 - Right Click on the folder -> Click on Extract all

 - Make sure that it is going towards the Desktop\osTicket-Installation-Files -> then hit "Extract"

 <br>

 <h2>&#9313; Enable IIS </h2>

 <br>

-- IIS, or Internet Information Services, is a web server platform that operates on virtual machines (VMs).
-It will be utilized to host and serve the osTicket application effectively.
+- IIS, or Internet Information Services, is a web server platform that operates on virtual machines (VMs), it will be utilized to host and serve the osTicket application effectively.

 <br>